 The Adaaran Prestige Water Villas built around a crescent-shaped jetty off the island of Meedhupparu are 40 minutes by seaplane from Malé, in Raa Atoll, just north of Baa Atoll.
 Each of the 20 spacious Water Villas offer the latest in hi-tech amenities along with glass panels built into the floor to peruse marine life, and private sundecks with Jacuzzis.
 Choose from dining in the restaurant, or being served by a private butler in your villa.
 Adaaran Select Meedhupparu is the name of the main resort island and this has 215 especially designed, brightly painted beach rooms and an atmosphere dedicated to holiday.
 The Adaaran Ayurveda Village for intensive toning up and beauty programmes is part of the resort, with 24 secluded cottages and a resident Ayurvedic doctor advising on special wellness regimes.

-To the north of Lhaviyani Atoll (and east of Raa Atoll), resorts are being opened for the first time in Noonu Atoll.
-The scene-stealer will be the Mandarin Oriental Maldives (2014) on Maavelavaru island, which brings the Mandarin Oriental’s panache to the islands.
-The resort will offer 114 villas, including 20 water villas and no less than four presidential suites, all ranging in area from 300sq m to 1,750sq m, some with private spa facilities.
+The resort, 185km north of the capital and a 45-minute flight by seaplane, offers 114 villas, including 20 water villas and no less than four presidential suites, all ranging in area from 300sq m to 1,750sq m, some with private spa facilities.

 Back to real life in the Maldives, in Haa Alif Atoll are to be found the northern-most resorts of the archipelago as well as the island of Utheem, the birthplace of the 16th century hero of the Maldives, Mohamed Thakurufaan who drove out the Portuguese colonisers.
 There are organised boat trips to the island from resorts in the area.

 Water sports are abundant.
 Walk straight through the powder-white sand and immediately set about snorkelling.
 Dive supervised with a PADI team, head out for some deep sea fishing, swim in one of two inviting infinity pools, or opt for further muscle-wearying action – canoeing, sailing, windsurfing, water-skiing and jet-skiing.
 City slickers will appreciate the 18-hole golf simulator.
 And at the end of all this, the spa offers a tranquil escape in a garden setting with a good mix of holistic remedies including ayurveda, aromatherapy and wellness rituals.